The Selby Milton Victoria Project

 Please contact Trellis Management if interested: (612) 371-0766 or email@example.com

 The 9,300 sq. ft of affordable commercial space is designed for small businesses to expand or become established on Selby Ave.
-We have selected the tenants for all of the commercial spaces but are still looking for tenants for the live/work spaces.
 The goal of the commercial space on the first floors will be to retain, stabilize, and promote small, local, and minority owned businesses.
 Through small business recruitment, the Rondo Commercial Land Trust Project (CLTP) addresses the community goal of encouraging economic independence through entrepreneurial training and support.

-As we work with the two restaurant tenants it has become clear that the extent and cost of the mechanical and electrical infrastructure is more that these small businesses can afford.
+As we work with restaurant tenants it has become clear that the extent and cost of the mechanical and electrical infrastructure is more that these small businesses can afford.
 Given the fact that we are targeting small, local, and minority owned businesses, we have decided to cover a much larger share of these infrastructure costs.
 We are currently raising the money for this build-out project.
 Please consider making a donation to help these small businesses.
 We don’t want them to have more debt than they can safely carry in order to be successful.
 You can donate online here.